 Twitch Sues Users Over Hate Raids

-Not too long ago a number of streamers organised a protest that called for users and streamers to boycott the platform to stand against hate raids.
+Not too long ago a number of streamers organized a protest that called for users and streamers to boycott the platform to stand against hate raids.
 Raids on Twitch are essentially a feature on the platform that allows streamers to direct their viewers to another channel – which is typically done when a streamer is about to go offline.
 However, like anything, some users have been using the feature for the wrong reasons, deciding to send others to spread hate and harass creators.

 Now, Twitch is taking action through a lawsuit involving two anonymous users who have been “targeting black and LGBTQIA+ streamers with racist, homophobic, sexist and other harassing content”.
 All of these points are in violation of Twitch’s terms of service.
 Twitch has also taken additional steps against hate raids including banning thousands of accounts, new chat filters and the development of a detection solution to stop users simply making new accounts once banned.